Her (2013 film): Critical response

 Richard Roeper said that the film was "one of the more original, hilarious and even heartbreaking stories of the year" and called Phoenix "perfectly cast".
 Manohla Dargis of The New York Times named it "at once a brilliant conceptual gag and a deeply sincere romance."
-Claudia Puig of USA Today called the performance of Phoenix and Johansson "sensational" and "pitch-perfect", respectively.
+Claudia Puig of USA Today called the performances of Phoenix and Johansson "sensational" and "pitch-perfect", respectively.
 She further praised the film for being "inventive, intimate and wryly funny".
 Scott Mendelson of Forbes called Her "a creative and empathetic gem of a movie", praising Johansson's "marvelous vocal performance" and the supporting performances of Rooney Mara, Olivia Wilde, and Amy Adams.
 Liam Lacey of The Globe and Mail said that the film was "gentle and weird", praised its humor, and opined that it was more similar to Charlie Kaufman's Synecdoche, New York than Jonze's Being John Malkovich and Adaptation.
 Lacey also stated that Phoenix's performance was "authentically vulnerable" but that "his emotionally arrested development also begins to weigh the film down."

 Conversely, Mick LaSalle of the San Francisco Chronicle criticized the story, pacing, and Phoenix's character.
 He also opined that the film was "a lot more interesting to think about than watch".
 J. R. Jones of the Chicago Reader gave the film 2 out of 4 stars, praising the performances of Phoenix and Johansson, but also criticizing Phoenix's character, calling him an "idiot".
 He also criticized the lack of realism in the relationship between Phoenix and Johansson's characters.
 Stephanie Zacharek of The Village Voice opined that Jonze was "so entranced with his central conceit that he can barely move beyond it", and criticized the dialogue as being "premeditated".
 At the same time, she praised Johansson's performance, calling it "the movie's saving grace", and stating that Her "isn't just unimaginable without Johansson—it might have been unbearable without her."

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 17th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, the film ranked number 24 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 64 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 67 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
 Filmmakers Reinaldo Marcus Green, Malcolm D. Lee, Halina Reijn and Joe Wright, and actors Naomi Ackie, Tony Hale and Bryce Dallas Howard, also cited the film as among their favorites of the 21st century.